Leray-Schauder Mappings for Operator Learning: Experiments

 For the Burgers' equation, our dataset is generated using the Matlab code used in \cite{FNO}, which can be found in their GitHub page: \url{https://github.com/zongyi-li/fourier\_neural\_operator/tree/master/data\_generation/burgers}.
 The solution is given on a spatial mesh of $1024$ and $400$ time points are generated from a random initial condition.
 We use $1000$ curves for training and test on $200$ unseen curves.
 Initial and final times are seen by the model at initialization, and all the time points constitute the ground truth for training the model.
 Some details regarding the Burgers' equation are given in \cite{ANIE}.

 The implementational details of our model are found on our GitHub page \url{https://github.com/emazap7/Leray_Schauder_neural_net}.

-In the experiments, we find that the model is comparable with the state of the art model (ANIE, \cite{ANIE}) on both datasets.
-For the IE spirals, we have inlcluded two experiments, one on prediction of the original dynamics, and another one on an interpolation task where the model has access to half the points during training and predicts all of them during evaluation.
+In the experiments, we find that the model is comparable with the state of the art models (as in the experiments in \cite{ANIE}) on both datasets.
+For the IE spirals, we have included two experiments, one on prediction of the original dynamics, and another one on an interpolation task where the model has access to half the points during training and predicts all of them during evaluation.
 For the Burgers' dataset we have experimented on two spatial resolutions $s=256$ and $s=512$.
 An example of ground truth dynamics for the Burgers' equation is found in Figure~\ref{fig:obs}, while the corresponding model's prediction is in Figure~\ref{fig:pred}.
 The vertical direction indicates space and the horizontal direction indicates time.

 We notice that in the spirals tasks, FNO1D is initialized using more points ($5$ or $10$ intead of $2$ as in the Leray-Schauder neural operator).
-Therefore, FNO1D is given an advantage in initialization.
+Therefore, FNO1D is given more points for initialization.
 For the Burgers' equation, FNO2D was seen to perform significantly worse than ANIE in \cite{ANIE}, and we have therefore compared only with the latter in the present article for a more concise treatment.